Generating Permutations with Restricted Containers: Machines for restricted classes

-As the reader may have noticed, the analysis of $\C$-machines typically depends on the very specific structure of $\C$ itself.
-In this section we explore three families of permutation classes---finite, bounded, and polynomial classes---for which we are able to establish general results.
+As the reader may have noticed, the analysis of $\C$-machines typically depends on the specific structure of the class $\C$ itself.
+However, by placing restrictions on the characteristics of the class $\C$ it is possible to establish some general characteristics of the classes corresponding to the associated $\C$-machine.
+In this section we explore three such restrictions for which we are able to establish general results: to finite, bounded, and polynomial classes.